fbrcode/ticketapp/README.md

 We use Next Auth for user authentication: `yarn add next-auth`

+Generate a secret key for the session: `openssl rand -base64 32`

+Add the secret key to `.env.local` file: `NEXTAUTH_SECRET=...`

+Don't forget to generate a new secret key for production.

 ## Dashboard

 For dashboard we will use Recharts: `yarn add recharts`